unjunk/hello-word/README.md

 # hello-word
-CUma belajar dari awal Git :)
+Cuma belajar dari awal Git :)

+I just need to learn and read more and more...
+^-^/